FerretPaws/WalltakerPopOutViewer/README.md

 - Image download button for easy saving of images sent to you!
 (Automatically sent to /exe-folder/downloads/)
 - A button that allows you to automatically download all incoming images!
 - Fade Out the pop-out image for less visible obstruction!
+- Supports simultaneous running of multiple links at once!
+(Put the different exe into different folders to save settiings differently)

 # Known Issues
 - The app does not support videos or gifs (Sorry!
 This is just a limitation of my knowledge of Python!)